visionmedia/page.js/Readme.md

   the browser the route would be invoked and the query would be made yet-again.

-  An example implemenation might look as follows:
+  An example implementation might look as follows:

 ```js
 function show(ctx){